POEA-Licensed Philippine Agencies for Australia (With Latest Job Orders)

 9. Submit your application

 Once you’ve prepared all the requirements, do your due diligence and double-check everything before contacting the agency.
-Visit them and ask for assistance so that they can guide you the rest of the way.
+Visit them and ask for assistance so they can guide you the rest of the way.

 Requirements for Getting a Job in Australia Through POEA-Accredited Agencies